 Medical Records

-At a recent LGBTQ Genealogy presentation in Ohio, a participant reminded me of another genealogical record source that may lead to clues on LGBTQ history – medical records.
-Like Police and Prison Records discussed in Part 13, medical records are not generally available to the public.
-But with searching and luck, some records can be found.
-The specific kind of medical records we’d look for are Asylums, Mental Health Institutions, or State Hospital where LGBTQ folk were committed for deviancy.
+During a recent LGBTQ Genealogy presentation in Ohio, a participant reminded me of an additional genealogical record source that could provide insights into LGBTQ history – medical records.
+Similar to the discussion on Police and Prison Records in Part 13, medical records are generally not accessible to the public.
+However, with diligent searching and a bit of luck, some records may be unearthed.
+Specifically, we are interested in records from asylums, mental health institutions, or state hospitals where LGBTQ individuals were committed due to perceived deviancy.

-Remember the American Psychiatric Association only removed Homosexuality from the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1973.[1]
-For 100 years prior, LGBTQ people were “treated” for their peculiarities by forced admission to mental institutions to undergo barbaric, non-evidence-based psychiatric practices resembling torture.
-Records from those institutions may survive online or offline.
+It’s essential to recall that the American Psychiatric Association only removed Homosexuality from the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1973.[1]
+For a century before that, LGBTQ individuals underwent forced admission to mental institutions, subjected to barbaric, non-evidence-based psychiatric practices that resembled torture.
+Records from these institutions may still exist, either online or offline.

 [1] Richard D. Lyons, “Psychiatrists, in a Shift, Declare Homosexuality No Mental Illness,” The New York Times, 16 December 1973; online archives (https://www.nytimes.com/1973/12/16/archives/psychiatrists-in-a-shift-declare-homosexuality-no-mental-illness.html : accessed 11 September 2021).